Garena: Products

-Garena+ is an online game and social platform that has an interface similar to instant messaging platforms.
-Garena+ allows gamers to develop buddy lists, chat with friends online and check on game progress and achievements.
-Gamers can create their own unique identity by customizing their avatar or changing their names.
-Gamers are also able to form groups or clans, and chat with multiple gamers simultaneously through public or private channels through Garena+.
-Garena+ users use a virtual currency, Shells.

-Other products include BeeTalk and TalkTalk.
+In 2010, Garena launched its first product, Garena+, an online game and social platform for people to meet, chat and play games with one another.
+Other online products of the company include BeeTalk and TalkTalk.

 Events and tournaments

 In May 2012, Garena launched the Garena Premier League (GPL), a six-month-long online professional gaming league with more than 100 matches to be played.
 The first season of GPL is a League of Legends competition which comprises six professional teams.
 The teams are Bangkok Titans (Thailand), Kuala Lumpur Hunters (Malaysia), Manila Eagles (Philippines), Saigon Jokers (Vietnam), Taipei Assassins (Taiwan) and Singapore Sentinels (Singapore), which represent top players from respective countries.
 GPL matches are captured and broadcast online along with commentaries, which are available for viewers to watch on the GPL official website.

 In January 2013, Garena announced the second season of the Garena Premier League, which would start on 4 January 2013.
 Garena Premier League 2013 includes two new teams from Taiwan and Vietnam, bringing the total number of teams to eight.
 The teams are: AHQ, Saigon Fantastic Five, Bangkok Titans, Kuala Lumpur Hunters, Manila Eagles, Saigon Jokers, Taipei Assassins and Singapore Sentinels.

 In November 2014, the Garena e-Sports Stadium, a dedicated venue for esports, opened in Neihu District, Taipei.
 The studio was built partially to accommodate the beginning of the League of Legends Masters Series, the top-level Taiwan, Hong Kong, and Macau LoL league that was spin-off of the GPL.
+The Garena e-Sports Stadium officially closed in 2019, and future Garena events will be held at the Logitech G Esports Arena in Taipei.

 In January 2015, Garena launched Iron Solari League, a women's League of Legends tournament in the Philippines.
 It is a monthly event organized in the second half of each month.
 It aims to encourage participation by under-represented groups and is open to all those who self-identify as female.

 Besides competitive tournaments, Garena also organizes events to cater to users to meet and connect offline.
 This includes the annual Garena Carnival held in Singapore and Malaysia.